-- Obtain a list from the individual under threat of all those friends and family who can be trusted. - Establish a code word to ensure you are speaking to the right person (page 29). - ✓ Establish a way of contacting them discreetly in the future that will not put them at risk of harm (page 29). - Obtain any background information including schools attended, involvement by social services, doctors or other health services etc. - Record details about any threats, abuse or other hostile action against the individual, whether reported by the victim or a third party.

-- ✓ Obtain a recent photograph and other identifying documents.
-Document any other distinguishing features such as birthmarks and tattoos etc. - ✓ Establish the nature and level of risk to the safety of the individual (e.g. are they pregnant, do they have a secret boyfriend/girlfriend, are they already secretly married). - Establish if there are any other family members at risk of forced marriage or if there is a family history of forced marriage and abuse. - Check police and social services' records for past referrals of family members including siblings.
+- ✓ Obtain a list from the young person under threat of all those friends and family who can be trusted. - ✓ Establish a code word to ensure you are speaking to the right person. (page 32). - ✓ Establish a way of contacting them discreetly in the future that will not put them at risk of harm (page 32). - ✓ Obtain any background information including schools attended, involvement by police, doctors or other health services etc. - Record details about any threats or hostile actions against the young person, whether reported by the victim or a third party. - Obtain a recent photograph and other identifying documents.
+Document any other distinguishing features such as birthmarks and tattoos etc. - Establish the nature and level of risk to the safety of the individual (e.g. are they pregnant, do they have a secret boyfriend/girlfriend, are they self-harming, are they already secretly married). - Establish if there are any other family members at risk of forced marriage or if there is a family history of forced marriage and abuse. - Check social services' records for past referrals of family members including siblings.

-Gathering information, in a confidential manner, about the individual and the families involved may be difficult.
+Gathering discreet information, in a confidential manner, about the young person and the families involved may be problematic.
+If a Section 47 enquiry is being undertaken, consider approaching:

-Consider approaching: